 Example stand-offs include high value resistors (10 Megohm or greater), terminal strips, or small copper islands glued onto or cut into the copper ground-plane.
 Parts such as transistors, IC's or commercial diode ring mixers are generally flipped upside down and anchored by their grounded lead(s).
 Metal encased parts such as crystals can be grounded by a short wire or directly soldered upside down to the copper board.

-DC voltage wires or decoupling resistors may be supported by soldering 1 lead of a bypass capacitor to the ground plane while the other lead holds the DC voltage carrying part up off the copper board.
+DC voltage wires, or decoupling resistors may be supported by soldering 1 lead of a bypass capacitor to the ground plane while the other lead holds the DC voltage carrying part up off the copper board a short distance.

 Shown above — a 10 Megohm, half-watt, stand-off resistor anchors the "hot" inductor terminal plus supports the ungrounded trimmer capacitor terminal.
 The coil's 24 gauge wire provides additional mechanical stability.
 The signal loss from adding the 10M resistor was about 0.1 volts peak to peak in 1 experiment.

 Ugly Construction allows the experimenter total control over the design of a project and in my opinion, its greatest strength is speed.
 Ugly Construction yields rapid and flexible bread boarding — very appealing for prodigious home builders.

 Roger Hayward, KA7EXM and Wes Hayward, W7ZOI coined the term "Ugly Construction" while writing the "Ugly Weekender" published in the August 1981 issue of QST.
 I asked Wes about this in 2009.
 The term was a takeoff from the 1958 book entitled The Ugly American by William Lederer and Eugene Burdick.